BodgeMaster/new_dawn_mirror/notes/Readme.md

   * treat literal speech and other quoted strings differently
   * format literal speech differently from the rest of the paragraph
   * format suggestion: use ▸◂ as quotes and a slightly different font style
+  * versions of this as span and paragraph
+    * paragraph version needs to deal with the fact that speeches can have multiple paragraphs